 Here’s how to learn patience: Take a few deep breaths.
 Maybe close your eyes for a moment and distance yourself from the hectic pace of everyday life.

-Take a moment and think about what parts of your day made you especially happy or what aspects of your life you’re particularly grateful for in the particular moment.
+Take a moment and think about what parts of your day made you especially happy or what aspects of your life you’re particularly grateful for at that particular moment.
 These moments of mindfulness allow you to consciously recall positive moments – often we only remember negative situations.

 Think good thoughts and you’ll automatically start to feel calmer and more relaxed.
-So you will not only have bridged the wait, but have also put your own mind at ease.
+So you will not only have bridged the wait but have also put your mind at ease.
 You’ll arrive at home in the evening a little more relaxed and satisfied.